justjam2013/homebridge-virtual-accessories/README.md

 }
 ```

-### Sensor with cron trigger with start and end datetimes
+### Binary Sensor with cron trigger with start and end datetimes

 ```json
 {